‘Woman’ in equality law refers to biological women, Supreme Court rules

 However, lawyers for the Scottish Government told the Supreme Court at a hearing in November that a person with a GRC is “recognised in law” as having changed sex.

-In a ruling on Wednesday, justices at the UK’s highest court unanimously ruled in FWS’s favour.
+In a ruling on Wednesday, justices at the UK’s highest court unanimously ruled in FWS’s favour, finding that a GRC does not change a trans person’s legal sex under the Equality Act.

-Lord Hodge, sitting with Lords Reed and Lloyd-Jones alongside Ladies Rose and Simler, said the “central question” is how the words “woman” and “sex” are defined in the 2019 Equality Act.
+Lord Hodge, sitting with Lords Reed and Lloyd-Jones alongside Ladies Rose and Simler, said the “central question” is how the words “woman” and “sex” are defined in the 2010 legislation.

 He continued: “The terms woman and sex in the Equality Act 2010 refer to a biological woman and biological sex.”